ProFormA/proformaxml/Whitepaper.md

 #### The file element

 The file element includes or links a single file to a task.
-Each instance/file must have a (task) unique string in its <b>id</b> attribute (in order to reference this file within this task) and has to be classified using the <b>class</b> attribute with one of the following values:
+Each instance/file must have a (task) unique string in its <b>id</b> attribute (in order to reference this file within this task) and has to be classified using three attributes: <b>used-by-grader</b> determines whether the file must be sent to the grader or not.
+The attribute <b>visible</b> determines whether or not the lms makes the file available to students.
+Its values <b>yes</b> and <b>no</b> should be clear.
+The third possible value
+(<b>delayed</b>) can be used for files which may be shown to students after the submission or after a certain deadline has passed.
+The attribute <b>used-by-lms</b> determines how the file is displayed by the lms.
+The following table shows some examples for the use of the three attributes:

 <table>
    <tr><th>name</th><th>Description</th><th>Visible to students</th><th>Used by LMS</th><th>Used by Grader</th></tr>